robo-technical-group/pxt-arcade-bignum/README.md

-# MakeCode gets Big Integers!
+# Big Numbers for MakeCode

-This repository is (already!) deprecated and archived.
-Further enhancements will be made at its replacement, [BigNum for MakeCode](https://github.com/robo-technical-group/pxt-arcade-bignum).
-File issues and pull requests there, please.
+This library contains ports of Google's [JavaScript BigInt library *a.k.a.* JSBI](https://github.com/GoogleChromeLabs/jsbi) and
+MikeMcl's [big.js library](https://github.com/MikeMcl/big.js/) to MakeCode.
+This will start as a TypeScript-only implementation;
+it eventually will include support for the Blocks interface.

+# TODO

+- [ ] Change namespace to `BigNum`.
+- [ ] Add appropriate jsdoc and cleanup documentation.
+- [ ] Add annotations to enhance debugger support.
+- [ ] Implement method chaining to support things like `a.multiply(x).add(b).mod(m).mod(p)`.
+- [ ] Add remaining JSBI operations.
+  - [ ] Right shift.
+- [ ] Add `big.js` library.

-> Open this page at [https://robo-technical-group.github.io/pxt-arcade-bigint/](https://robo-technical-group.github.io/pxt-arcade-bigint/)
+> Open this page at [https://robo-technical-group.github.io/pxt-arcade-bignum/](https://robo-technical-group.github.io/pxt-arcade-bignum/)

 ## Use as Extension